PASS21/Password-Analysis-and-Storage-System/README.md

 ` pip.exe install -U jupyter pandas sympy pwnedpasswords `

-Then run the last cell in the .ipynb file - or the full .py file
+Then run the Jupyter Notebook or the Python file.

 ### If you want an executable file for Windows:
 - Type this in Command Prompt: